 They rebooked me at the Jolly Alon hotel which was very nice.
 I was still able to tour Zentrum which is such a cool little hotel in the heart of Chișinău.
 It has a modern yet chic feel to it and I hope to stay with them if I ever make it back to Chișinău!
 I cannot thank them enough for all of their help throughout the ordeal.
 My new hotel was fantastic and they provided for everything, including dinner which was much appreciated after a very long day.

 I wish I had more time to see Moldova but once again the flights just don’t work.
 Everyone that I met, though, was so kind throughout my time here and I found that many people spoke English which was very helpful.
 I have a very early morning flight to Bucharest, Romania, and I can feel that I am starting to catch a cold (no thanks to the smoky Ukraine airport) so these four hours of sleep are going to be much needed but also not enough.
-This region of Eastern Europe (Belarus, Ukraine, Moldova) definitely has not been my favorite - it was a weird day for sure and I am definitely glad that it’s over and happy to be headed to Bucharest, Romania tomorrow.
+This region of Eastern Europe (Belarus, Ukraine, Moldova) has been filled with confusion - it was a weird day for sure and I am definitely glad that it’s over and happy to be headed to Bucharest, Romania tomorrow.

 55 countries down, 142 to go.